 Who are Growing up Down’s ‘wondrous fools’?

 The will to make the documentary proclaim a homogenizing affinity between Hamlet’s experience and those of people with Down’s Syndrome is most awkwardly and objectionably evident in the last significant lines spoken by Tommy as Hamlet.
 I have repeatedly listened to them and checked them against the transcript of the program on BUFVC’s Box of Broadcast online off-air recording service, and they are rendered thus: “I pray you all,/ that whatsoever else shall hap' tonight,/ you look through our sad performance and see/ that we fools of nature are wondrous too.”
 Given the program’s focus and ostensible purpose (to explore whether the actors could “pull off” the production), these lines might be glossed as “whatever happens in tonight’s performance, we hope you will see that actors with learning disabilities are amazing too,” i.e. compare favorably with non-disabled actors.
 Having largely avoided sentimentalizing the participants throughout the documentary, this declamation, a feature of William’s performance text, undermines that integrity.
 This is all the more so given its positioning towards the end of the documentary, as a cheap but catchy parting shot.
 The language in this extract is offensive: the phrases “fools of nature” and “sad performance” connote the powerless – “plaything[s], pawn[s] and puppet[s],” and the inherently defective – “born fool[s], simpleton[s] by nature.”
 They invoke the very personal tragedy, pitiful models of disability that the documentary is supposed to be rebutting..
 “Wondrous” is glossed as “unbelievable, bizarre, and strange.
 Its use reinforces the notions of spectacle and freakishness that have often accompanied disability on stage.
-The guileful use of these lines lets slip a gamut of negative discourse and cultural stereotypes of Down Syndrome and learning difficulties, something Ato Quayson identifies as ‘the most deadly instruments for denying the humanity of people’ (210).
+The guileful use of these lines lets slip a gamut of negative discourse and cultural stereotypes of Down’s Syndrome and learning difficulties, something Ato Quayson identifies as ‘the most deadly instruments for denying the humanity of people’ (210).
 It is unfortunate that these lines from the production were chosen for an ostensibly progressive documentary.
 There was no need to do so: as mentioned above, the documentary only uses twelve per cent of William’s script, so there were presumably plenty of alternative lines filmed from the performances which might have made the cut instead.

 The producers legitimize such retrograde and patronizing sentiments by presenting these lines as though they were Shakespeare’s: authentic products of his widely-held genius and knack for speaking to all human conditions and eventualities.
 Rather, they are William’s mawkish patchwork of Shakespeare’s words.
 “I pray you all…whatsoever else shall hap tonight” includes two lines of Claudius’ recommendations on concealing Polonius’ death which appear in all three early editions (Ham I.ii.246 & 250).
 “Look through our bad performance” has been slightly altered from Claudius’ incitement to Laertes to kill Hamlet in the same editions.
 “See that” appears in Hamlet’s “angels and ministers” soliloquy in the 1603 Quarto (Q1), along with a description of his father’s ghost as “wondrous strange,” while “we fooles of nature” appears in his musings on the ghost’s appearance in the First Folio version (1.3).
 “That,” “are” and “too” have been gleaned from elsewhere in the play.
 The pastiche reduces successful Shakespeare by Down’s Syndrome actors to a matter of William as dramaturge and documentary-maker “putting the words in the right place” (as James elsewhere in the documentary defines the art of acting).
 It ignores the actors’ transparent and self-advocated commitment to (the admittedly fraught concepts) of real and original Shakespeare.
 It is the documentary-makers’ very own, presumably well-intentioned, piece of “miching mallecho” drama.